 As head of the Consular Corps acts its Dean (Doyen), who is all the acting Chairman of the Board of Consular Corps in Finland, a registered association in Finland and nominated for a three years period.
 The Dean is responsible for looking after the contacts between the Consular Corps and the Ministry of Foreign Affairs and also contacts to the Diplomatic Corps accredited to Finland.
 Dean also represents the Consular Corps in contacts with other authorities and is assisted in the administration of the Consular Corps by an Administrative Commission, designated the Board.

 The Dean of the Consular Corps is also the Chairman of the Board and is responsible for the activities of the Corps.
-Currently, the Dean and Chairman of the Board is Honorary Consul of Nicaragua, Mr. Johan Grotenfelt and the members of the Board are presently Secretary of Consular Corps, Honorary Consul General of Pakistan, Mr. Wille Eerola, Honorary Consul of Ghana, Ms. Ulla Alanko, former Honorary Consul of Peru, Mr. Esa Linna, Honorary Consul of Spain in Tampere, Mrs. Päivi Mäkinen, Honorary Consul of the Seychelles, Mrs. Marja-Liisa Rosberg, Honorary Consul of Jamaica Mr. Heikki Rautvuori, Honorary Consul General of San Marino Mr. Jukka Luostarinen and Honorary Consul of Poland in Turku Mr. Jari A. Rastas.
+Currently, the Dean and Chairman of the Board is Honorary Consul of Nicaragua, Mr. Johan Grotenfelt and the members of the Board are presently Secretary of Consular Corps, Honorary Consul General of Pakistan, Mr. Wille Eerola, Honorary Consul of Ghana, Ms. Ulla Alanko, former Honorary Consul of Peru, Mr. Esa Linna, Honorary Consul of Spain in Tampere, Mrs. Päivi Mäkinen, Honorary Consul of the Seychelles, Mrs. Marja-Liisa Rosberg, Honorary Consul of Jamaica Mr. Heikki Rautvuori, Honorary Consul General of San Marino Mr. Jukka Luostarinen and Honorary Consul General of Poland in Turku Mr. Jari A. Rastas.